Freeze-and-release direct optimization method for variational calculations of excited electronic states: Methodology

-All excited states considered in the present work are open-shell singlets, thus the OO unrestricted KS calculations provide spin-mixed solutions.
-In all calculations presented here, no spin purification of the energy\,\cite{Ziegler1977} is applied, as the focus is on assessing the performance of the orbital optimization algorithms (for a benchmark of the performance of local and semilocal functionals with respect to intramolecular charge transfer excitations, see ref \citen{Selenius2024}).
-For the intermolecular charge transfer states, for which a comparison with reference coupled cluster calculations is carried out, the effect of spin mixing on the energy has been shown to be negligible\cite{Bogo2024}, since spin-mixed and triplet solutions become degenerate for long distances between donor and acceptor.
+In all calculations presented here, no spin purification of the energy\,\cite{Ziegler1977} is applied.
+For the intramolecular charge transfer states, the focus is on assessing the performance of the orbital optimization algorithms (for a comparison of the excitation energy calculated with local and semilocal functionals to higher-level references, see ref \citen{Selenius2024}).
+For the intermolecular charge transfer states, for which a comparison with reference coupled cluster calculations is carried out, the effect of spin mixing on the energy is found to be negligible: For the ammonia-fluorine dimer at the shortest intermolecular distance (3.5 Å), the difference between the spin-mixed energy and the spin-purified energy calculated according to $E_{\mr s} = 2E_{\mr m} - E_{\mr t}$, where $E_{\mr m}$ and $E_{\mr t}$ are the energy of the spin-mixed and triplet solutions, respectively, is only 3.7 meV with the PBE functional.
+At longer distances, the singlet-triplet gap is expected to decrease further, as shown by Bogo and Stein\cite{Bogo2024}.
+Therefore, spin purification is not needed.

 In addition to the value of excitation energy, OO solutions are characterized by computing a charge transfer distance according to the metric introduced by Le Bahers et al.\cite{LeBahers2011}